Call us now

 Marriage is a legal union as much as it is a romantic one.
 Many couples find it helpful to work through financial issues and the potential disagreements such issues can create before entering into a marriage.

 Divorce is a method of terminating a marriage contract.
 From a legal standpoint, divorce restores an individual's right to marry someone else.
 The process also legally divides marital assets and debts and determines the care and custody of the children.
 Each state addresses these issues differently, but most follow the same basic principles and use relatively uniform standards.

-In most divorces, the primary issues to be decided are property and debt division, alimony/spousal support and, if there are children, child custody, visitation and support.
-When spouses agree on how to resolve these issues or they can work cooperatively to find solutions, they can usually obtain a divorce relatively quickly.
-Oftentimes, however, divorcing spouses have disputes regarding their post-marriage financial arrangements and the care and custody of their children.
+In most divorces, the primary issues to be decided are property and debt division, alimony/spousal support and, if there are children, child custody, visitation, and support.
+Issues regarding custody are sometimes known as other names, such as parenting time, conservatorship or physical control.
+When spouses agree on how to resolve these issues, or they can work cooperatively to find solutions, they can usually obtain a divorce relatively quickly.
+Divorcing spouses often have disputes regarding their post-marriage financial arrangements and the care and custody of their children.
 Property division and alimony can be hotly contested issues in divorce proceedings, but the early advice of a family law attorney may have a favorable impact on the end result.

 Child custody and visitation

 The care and upbringing of children following divorce is often an ongoing source of conflict for divorcing parents.
 Custody must address both physical custody and legal custody.
 "Physical custody" typically is an allocation of parental rights and responsibilities regarding the day-to-day care and activities of the children, including where they will live, who will take them to school, etc. "Legal custody" is essentially decision-making authority; it involves the right to have input into important decisions regarding the child's upbringing.
 These can include issues about the child's education, religion and medical care, among others.